secretnamebasis/secret-site/examples/marketplace/README.md

 # `secret-marketplace`
 ## Origin
-Built as an example of `secret-site`, this project is to create a [`secret-marketplace`](https://github.com/secretnamebasis/secret-site/tree/examples/marketplace/examples/marketplace).
+Built as an example of `secret-site`, this project is to create a `secret-marketplace`.

+You can see an example of this [here](https://secretnamebasis.site/).